-If you’re not a fan of Google’s new allowances for varying icon sizes, then Normalize icon size should always be turned on.
+If you’re not a fan of Google’s new allowances for varying icon sizes, then Normalize Icon Size should always be turned on.
 When turned on, this option scales down larger icons to match smaller ones, making sure that all of your apps are a similar size.

-One interesting animation option is App animation.
+One interesting animation option is App Animation.
 This setting governs the on-screen animation when entering and leaving an app, and it can be changed in various ways.
 If you were a fan of the way a particular version of Android transitioned between apps, then you’re in luck, as Nova Launcher notes which transition was common in each version of Android.
 As always, have a fiddle with all of these options and see what you like best; there is little that is hard to change back here.

 Speaking of those gestures, it’s here that you can find options for these.
-There are some gestures turned on by default, and we suggest that you take note of which of these you could use for your convenience; they’re jolly difficult to trigger without meaning to.
+There are some gestures turned on by default, and we suggest that you take note of which of these you could use for your convenience, as they’re jolly difficult to trigger without meaning to.
 As a few examples, swiping down will bring down the notification shade, swiping up with two fingers will open your Nova Launcher settings menu, and pinching out (like on a map) will open your recent apps.

-Backup & import settings
+Backup & Import Settings